brentlintner/linus/TRACKER.md

         * Simple calculation for now (limit size), eventually use a vector database to store embeddings of files and their contents, and include most related files each time
         * This will be especially useful for the random part lengths the model produces

+* Flexible History
+    * On resume, should show full files not the last part
+    * Use sqlite to store history, file, and project data
+    * Bug: Prune is disabled right now (NOTE: we are going to change this anyways when we introduce only "open files")

 ## Icebox

+* File Splitting Issues
+    * Convey that if you see a mistake in the file you just wrote, make a new version of it, that isn't a part (hmmm use Chunk)
+    * Bug?: If a newer version is given across force continues, then don't print the previous

+* Splitting Files
+    * Consider using the role="model" for unfinished file part convos for the LLM to understand the context better?
+    * Build in a fallback that if a part is not seen in the next force continue, then consider it done

+* Update to latest google-genai version

+* Use -f ., and if not set don't add any files or directory structures

 * Bugs
     * Files and tree data should be refreshed every time the project is resumed, depending on the flags enabled